-Net cash used in financing activities for the year ended December 31, 2022 were approximately \$32.5 million and net cash provided by financing activities for the year ended December 31, 2021 were approximately \$120.7 million.
-Net cash used in financing activities for the year ended December 31, 2022, were primarily related to approximately \$29.7 million in dividend payments to holders of our common stock as well as distributions to OP Unit holders and dividend equivalents to RSU holders, \$1.8 million to pay down our loan payable, approximately \$0.8 million of cash paid for taxes in lieu of issuance of common stock and approximately \$1.2 million in net deferred financing costs in connection with obtaining our revolving credit facility, offset by \$1.0 million in net proceeds from our issuance of common stock, partially offset by approximately \$12.3 million in net proceeds from our issuance of common stock, partially offset by approximately \$12.3 million in dividend payments to holders of our preferred stock and holders of our common stock, as well as distributions to OP Unit holders and dividend equivalents to RSU holders and stock and holders of our preferred stock.
+Net cash used in financing activities for the year ended December 31, 2021 were approximately \$32.5 million and net cash provided by financing activities for the year ended December 31, 2021 were approximately \$120.7 million.
+Net cash used in financing activities for the year ended December 31, 2022, were primarily related to approximately \$29.7 million in dividend payments to holders of our common stock as well as distributions to OP Unit holders and dividend equivalents to RSU holders, \$1.8 million to pay down our loan payable, approximately \$0.8 million of cash paid for taxes in lieu of issuance of common stock and approximately \$1.2 million in net deferred financing costs in connection with obtaining our revolving credit facility, offset by \$1.0 million drawn on our revolving credit facility.
+Net cash provided by financing activities for the year ended December 31, 2021, were primarily related to approximately \$133.1 million in net proceeds from our issuance of common stock, partially offset by approximately \$12.3 million in dividend payments to holders of our preferred stock and holders of our common stock, as well as distributions to OP Unit holders and dividend equivalents to RSU holders and \$0.1 million paid to redeem our preferred stock.